 I can help you to develop more insight into yourself and the ways in which you relate to others.
 Through this process you will begin to understand yourself better and to implement changes in your life.

-Sessions last 50 minutes and usually happen once a week (sometimes more frequently) normally at the same time and day.
+Sessions last 50 minutes and usually happen one to four times a week, normally at the same time/s and day/s.

 Some people come with a specific issue that may require short-term therapy and others need longer to address more long standing issues.